1. What does God’s word say in the 37th Psalm regarding God’s purpose for the earth?

 17. (a) How does verse 18 of John chapter 1 help us understand verse 1? (b) How do the Scriptures show that Jesus was made by God, and thus had a beginning?

-17. So since “the Father is greater than” Jesus, they are clearly not the same, but separate and distinct.
+17. BIBLE LOGIC.
+So since “the Father is greater than” Jesus, they are clearly not the same, but separate and distinct.
 So what of John 1:1?
 If you are “with” someone, are you the same as that one you are with?
 This is not logical.
 The Scriptures, in their entirety, are logical.
 The Greek grammar in this verse allows for the final “god” to be translated as an attribute, such as “the Word was godlike,” “the Word was divine,” or with consideration of Revelation, perhaps "the Word was AsGod, or AzGod."
 There are several Bibles that have translated this verse in related ways.
 Nevertheless, drop down to verse 18 of the same chapter 1, as we examine this in the KJV: “18 No man hath seen God at any time; the only begotten Son, which is in the bosom of the Father, he hath declared him.”
 Since no man has seen God at any time, then clearly Jesus, the Word, could not have been God himself, as thousands upon thousands of men and women did see Jesus Christ.
 Is it not understandable that a strong belief in a false doctrine, held over centuries, can influence or color the translation of God’s word?
 The same verse 18 of John 1 shows that Jesus is the “only begotten” Son of God—the only one created directly by God himself.
 Elsewhere we find Jesus called “the firstborn of every creature.”
 (Colossians 1:15-17, KJV).
 Thus we find by examining God’s word, that Jesus is not co-equal with the Father, nor is he co-eternal, as if he has always existed.
 Rather God created him, and shared life with him for aeons of time, working together to make all other things.
-Neither did Jesus ever want to receive worship rightly due His Father, although from the description as above, he could agree to Represent God in some capacity, as God in some respects.
-Along with becoming "the last Adam," the ransom sacrifice making possible eternal life, this could thereby fulfill the descriptions in Isaiah that he would be called "Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace."
+Neither did Jesus ever want to receive worship rightly due His Father, although from the description as above, he could agree to Represent God in some capacity, like or as God in some respects, AzGod.
+Along with becoming "the last Adam," the ransom sacrifice making possible eternal life, this could thereby fulfill the descriptions in Isaiah that he would be called "Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace."
 Those other ideas came as philosophies of intellectuals, not originating in the complete word of God—the source of divine truth (1Corinthians 1:27-29; Colossians 2:8).

 18. (a) What did God do with some of the holy spirit He had given to Moses, and what does this example reveal as to the nature of the holy spirit?

 18. WHAT OF THE HOLY SPIRIT?
 Since we’ve seen it’s understandable that a long-held false idea can influence the translating work of God’s word, then what of the idea that the holy spirit is not a force but a person, part of the Trinity, to be called “Holy Ghost”?
 It is true that the term “spirit,” (Heb ruach, Gr pneuma) meaning “breath, or wind,” can also refer to invisible angels, or spirit persons.
 However, throughout God’s word this term is used with reference to a powerful force of God, for instance the force that was acting upon God’s servant Moses to strengthen him for his work before God.
 Numbers chapter 11 shows that God took some of the spirit he was giving to Moses and distributed it to seventy chosen men, elders of the people, to assist Moses in the work of helping and judging the people.
-Notice how this term is used here, at Numbers 11:25 (KJV): “25 And the LORD came down in a cloud, and spake unto him, and took of the spirit that was upon him, and gave it unto the seventy elders: and it came to pass, that, when the spirit rested upon them, they prophesied, and did not cease.”
-This was the same term that the KJV elsewhere translates as “Holy Ghost.”
-However, it is so clear that this must be referring to a force of God, that they translate it here as “the spirit.”
+Notice how this term is used here, at Numbers 11:25 (KJV): “25 And the LORD came down in a cloud, and spake unto him, and took of the spirit that was upon him, and gave it unto the seventy elders: and it came to pass, that, when the spirit

 19. What other Scriptural examples reveal the nature of God’s holy spirit, and it’s usefulness to true Christians?